-Sculpting clay master mouldings: This is a bit of a “How To”, but as all my friends know, because I declare it regularly, I am not a sculptor.
+This is a bit of a “How To” for sculpting clay master mouldings.
+As my propmaker friends know, because I declare it regularly, I am not a natural sculptor.
 However, since I took on Chic Mouldings, I decided that I really wanted to bring some more unconventional appliques to the collection, and the best way to do that was to make them myself.
 Cue panic mode.

 I’ve worked a lot with polystyrene, which is very forgiving (if you chop too much off, you can just stick it back on and start again!)

 Here is a piece I sculpted many years ago for a show.
 Yes, it took me ages, but I am nothing if not tenacious.

 This was for a show called “Female of the Species” by Auckland Theatre Company, and it was a fairly technical set prop.
 It was to be hung as per the original image (seen centre below).
 It was also going to be “shot”.
 This required rigging the bar it hung from to be able to be dropped on one side.
 The prop needed to be structurally strong but lightweight.